It is with regret that we announce the postponement of the Laryngology Society of Australasia's biennial...

 The Laryngology Society of Australasia (LSA) was formed to promote Laryngology in Australasia for Otolaryngologists, Speech Pathologists and Voice Scientists.
 The fundamental purpose is to hold meetings at which those interested in Laryngology can discuss clinical practice and present research papers.

 The LSA was formed in 2012 with the aim of promoting excellence in Laryngology in Australia and New Zealand.

 An overall interest is taken in the development of the speciality in Australia and New Zealand.
-The LSA provides a liaison with similar organisation internationally, especially through Asia and the Pacific region.
+The LSA provides a liaison with similar organisations internationally, especially through Asia and the Pacific region.

 The society intends to hold a major meeting at least every 2 years, with the option to hold annual meetings or smaller meetings in conjunction with other groups as decided by the Committee.

-The first AGM will be held on 28 July 2013 at St Vincent’s Campus, Victoria Street, Darlinghurst, NSW at a time to be confirmed.
-The proposed Constitution can be viewed here
+The first AGM was held on 28 July 2013 at St Vincent's Campus, Victoria Street, Darlinghurst, NSW.
+The Constitution can be viewed here.